Phobia: I Can't Go Out

 BASOPHOBIA/ PTOPHOBIA

-After experiencing a traumatic accident in a dimly lit theatre, Mirion developed basophobia, the fear of falling, and a mild form of agoraphobia, which resulted in her feeling uneasy about going outside.
+After experiencing a traumatic accident in a dimly lit theatre, Marion developed basophobia, the fear of falling, and a mild form of agoraphobia, which resulted in her feeling uneasy about going outside.
 Her fear of basophobia ended up taking over her life as she got back onto her feet again after breaking her hip.
-It meant that she was unable to use transport, like being in the car, going up and down escalators and flying in a plane, without having a constant fear of falling or something terrible happening to her again.
+It meant that she was unable to use transport, such as being in the car, going up and down escalators and flying, without having a constant fear of falling or something terrible happening to her again.

-During Minion’s recovery, her husband David assumed the role of her primary caregiver, tending to her emotional and physical needs as she recuperated.
-This temporary arrangement allowed Mirion time to regain her strength and well-being.
-That was until she commenced therapy with Steve to assist Mirion in overcoming her fear of travel and falling suddenly.
-It was a significant turning point in her recovery.
+During Marion’s recovery, her husband David assumed the role of her primary caregiver, tending to her emotional and physical needs as she recuperated.
+This temporary arrangement allowed Marion time to regain her strength and well-being.

 Thank you, Marion, for graciously sharing your story with us.